mimikefas/Agriculture-Dashboard/README.md

 	•	Sugar cane and Rice dominate in flood irrigated systems with higher water and fertilizer requirements.
 	•	Tomato, Soybean, and Maize perform well across multiple systems, offering flexibility with input levels.

+ ## Seasonal Insights

+## Kharif Season
+	•	Barley on Clay & Sprinkler: Highest yield with moderate water/fertilizer.
+	•	Tomato (Silty & Rain-fed): Efficient in pesticide and water use.
+	•	Rice and Sugarcane: High yield, but heavy on inputs (water, fertilizer, pesticide).

+## Rabi Season
+	•	Soybean on Sandy & Drip: Most water-efficient and low pesticide use.
+	•	Wheat on Clay & Flood: High fertilizer use but consistently good yield.
+	•	Maize (Loamy & Rain-fed): Balanced resource use and yield.

+## Zaid Season
+	•	Tomato (Silty & Sprinkler): Great yield with minimal pesticide use.
+	•	Rice on Loamy & Drip: Lowest water use per ton in all seasons.
+	•	Cotton on Peaty & Rain-fed: High pesticide use, moderate output.
+	•	Zaid showed strong yield performance with the least average water use compared to Kharif and Rabi.

 ## Project Insights
 	1. Clay & Sprinkler (Kharif) yielded the highest production (71.08 tons) primarily from Barley, but water use was relatively high.
 	2. Sandy & Drip (Rabi) stood out with strong yield (44.93 tons) and very low water use, especially for Soybean.